kiboschool/course-july-2023-onboarding/src/lessons/setup/assignment.md

 ## 🙋🏿 Questions?
 Comments?
 - If you have any questions regarding computer setup, post your question in the <a href="https://discord.com/channels/1018949047626760252/1121851322111643798" target="blank">#computer-setup-help</a> Discord channel
-- For other questions, email admissions@kibo.school or send us a <a href="https://bit.ly/WhatsAppKibo" target="_blank">WhatsApp message</a>
+- For other questions, email registrar@kibo.school